Southern Comfort (1981 film): Reception

 Walter Hill later said he was "always amazed" by the reception to the film.
 "The American reception was a real kind of nothing.
 But it was very nicely received around the world."

 He added that the movie "didn't make a fucking nickel anywhere.
 Foreign, domestic, anything...
 I was proud of the film...
 But I was disappointed in the lack of response.
 It was a universal audience failure...
 Usually you can say they loved it in Japan or something.
 I don't think anybody loved it anywhere."

-On the Rotten Tomatoes website the film has received a positive reception from critics with an overall rating of 77% from 22 reviews.
+On the Rotten Tomatoes website the film has received a positive reception from critics with an overall rating of 81% from 26 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 15 critics, indicating "generally favorable" reviews.
 Roger Ebert rated it 3 stars, stating that it is "a film of drum-tight professionalism" but criticizing it for making its characters "into larger-than-life stick figures, into symbolic units who stand for everything except themselves."
 While he said that the stock nature of the characters reminded him greatly of the way Hill approached the gang members in The Warriors (to which he gave a 2 stars, thumbs down review) he also said that he would recommend Southern Comfort partly because he had overlooked good qualities of Hill's previous film over that issue, and that the atmosphere and pacing of Southern Comfort were so strong that he gave it a thumbs up.
 At the time critics regularly made reference to the film's plot similarities to John Boorman's 1972 thriller Deliverance.

-Change of story under Iranian censorship

-In the late 1980s Iranian state TV IRIB broadcast the film, under the name "Operation Swamp" (Amaliyate Mordab).
-The film was shortened to 95 minutes, and the story was changed.
-In the Iranian version, a group of US Army soldiers who opposed the Vietnam War are sent on a mission among man-hunters, equipped only with blanks.
-The soldiers are killed by man-hunters one after another as planned by US authorities.
-At the end, when the remaining two soldiers believe the US Army truck is coming to save them, the picture fades and the sound of constant shooting is heard, indicating the US authorities killed all the soldiers.
-The film was a huge hit among the Iranian audience.
-Iranian film critics believed that the IRIB censored version made more sense considering the American government's atrocities overseas.